burlachenkok/exploring-python3/python3-note.md

 ## Use Python functools package

-[Functools](https://docs.python.org/3/library/functools.html) provide wrappers to a functions with a memoizing trick from dynamic programming.
-For example [@functools.lru_cache(maxsize)](https://docs.python.org/3/library/functools.html#functools.lru_cache) saves up to the maxsize most recent calls.
-It can save time if function is periodically called with the same arguments.
+[Functools](https://docs.python.org/3/library/functools.html) provide wrappers to functions with a memoizing trick from dynamic programming.
+For example, [@functools.lru_cache(maxsize)](https://docs.python.org/3/library/functools.html#functools.lru_cache) saves up to the maxsize most recent calls.
+It can save time if the function is periodically called with the same arguments.

 ## Profiling Python Code with Python Tools